 Superintendent.
 The methods to be used in excavating, placing of the pipe, jointing, testing, and backfilling the trench, shall all conform to the requirements of the plumbing code or other applicable rules and regulations of the Town, and the Maine Department of Environmental Protection's Rules.
 In the absence of code provisions or in amplification thereof, the materials and procedures set forth in appropriate specifications of the American Society for Testing and Materials (ASTM) and Water Environment Federation (WEF) Manual of Practice No. FD-5 shall apply.
 All such connections shall be made gasketed and watertight and verified by proper testing.
-Any deviation from the prescribed procedure and materials must be approved by the GEO the Sewer Department Superintendent or LPI before installation.
+Any deviation from the prescribed procedure and materials must be approved by the Sewer Department Superintendent or LPI before installation.

-- Whenever possible, the building sewer shall be brought to the building at an elevation below the basement floor.
-In all buildings in which any building drain is too low to permit gravity flow to the public sewer, sewage conveyed by such building drain shall be lifted by an approved means and discharged to the building sewer at the owner's expense. - J. Building Sewers Required Frequent Maintenance; Any new building sewer lateral serving a school, hospital, or similar institution, or public building, or serving a complex of commercial or industrial building, or which, in the opinion of the Wastewater Treatment Supervisor Sewer Department Superintendent, will receive sewage or industrial wastes of such volume or character that frequent maintenance of said building sewer is anticipated, then such building sewer service shall be connected to the public sewer through a manhole.
-If required, a new manhole shall be installed in the public sewer and the location of this manhole and the building sewer connection to it or to any existing manholes shall be as specified by the Wastewater Treatment Supervisor Sewer Department. - K. No person(s) shall make connection of sump pumps, roof downspouts, interior or exterior foundation drains, or other sources of surface run-off, groundwater, or natural precipitation to a building sewer or building drain that in turn is connected directly or indirectly to a public sanitary sewer. - Any person, firm or corporation having a roof, surface, ground, sump pump, foundation drain, cistern overflow, or swimming pool now connected and/or discharging into the public sanitary sewer shall be closed or repaired in an effective, workmanlike manner, as approved by the Town. - 2.
+- I. Whenever possible, the building sewer shall be brought to the building at an elevation below the basement floor.
+In all buildings in which any building drain is too low to permit gravity flow to the public sewer, sewage conveyed by such building drain shall be lifted by an approved means and discharged to the building sewer at the owner's expense. - J. Building Sewers Required Frequent Maintenance; Any new building sewer lateral serving a school, hospital, or similar institution, or public building, or serving a complex of commercial or industrial building, or which, in the opinion of the Serwer Department Superintendent, will receive sewage or industrial wastes of such volume or character that frequent maintenance of said building sewer is anticipated, then such building sewer service shall be connected to the public sewer through a manhole.
+If required, a new manhole shall be installed in the public sewer and the location of this manhole and the building sewer connection to it or to any existing manholes shall be as specified by the Sewer Department Superintendent. - K. No person(s) shall make connection of sump pumps, roof downspouts, interior or exterior foundation drains, or other sources of surface run-off, groundwater, or natural precipitation to a building sewer or building drain that in turn is connected directly or indirectly to a public sanitary sewer. - 1.
+Any person, firm or corporation having a roof, surface, ground, sump pump, foundation drain, cistern overflow, or swimming pool now connected and/or discharging into the public sanitary sewer shall be closed or repaired in an effective, workmanlike manner, as approved by the Town. - 2.
 Every person owning improved real estate that discharges into the Town's public sanitary sewer shall allow an employee of the Town or their designated representative to inspect the buildings to confirm that there is no sump pump or other prohibited discharges into the public sanitary sewer.
 Any person refusing to allow their property to be inspected shall immediately become subject to the Inflow Fee hereinafter provided for.
 Any property found to violate this provision of the Ordinance shall make the necessary changes to comply with the Ordinance and furnish proof of the changes to the Town. - 3.
 If the Town has reason to suspect that an illegal connection may exist in a premise, the owner, by written notice shall comply with these provisions.
-Should a property certified in compliance with these provisions be found to have reconnected a roof drain, sump pump or any other form of natural precipitation or groundwater to the public sanitary sewer, the property owner will be subject to the Inflow Fee for all months between the last two inspections.
+Should a property certified in compliance with these provisions be found to have reconnected a roof drain, sump pump or any other form of natural precipitation or groundwater to the public sanitary sewer, the property owner will be subject to the Inflow Fee for all months between the last two inspections. - 4.
+An Inflow Fee of two-hundred dollars (\$200) per year (or fifty dollars (\$50) per quarterly billing) is hereby imposed and added to every sewer billing to each property owner not in